kick back space

 2. Group Discussions

-3. Spawning into respective seats
+3. Sitting in respective seats

 Hand raising (Instructor)